 A Child Protection Conference is not about taking children away from their parents.

-A child protection conference is a meeting that is held when a social worker, or a teacher, or a health visitor, or a nurse, or the police, or any other professional who knows a child, believes the child to be at risk of significant harm.
+A child protection conference is a meeting that is held when a social worker, a teacher, a health visitor, a nurse, the police, or any other professional who knows a child, believes the child to be at risk of significant harm.
 They may feel that extra support is needed for the child and family to ensure the child’s safety.

 The meeting will be chaired by someone called a child protection chair.
 Their job is to make sure that any decisions reached, or plans made at the child protection conference is done fairly and that everyone, including the child, has a chance to have their say.